cariad-tech/dev_essential/doc/extern/ddl/mapping_specification.md

 ### Sources

-This section defines the source signals that can be used in assignments to any target signal elements(s).
+This section defines the source signals that can be used in assignments to any target signal elements.

-The tag `&lt;source&gt;` supports the following attributes:
+The tag `<source>` supports the following attributes:

 | Name | Type | Required | Description |
 | ---- | ---- | -------- | ----------- |